Battle of Una: Battle

-In early October 1483 Sultan Bayezid II sent a large Ottoman force of around 7,000 Akıncı, led by Harsi Pasha and Serli Hasan, that crossed the Una and Sava rivers and broke into Croatia.
+In early October 1483 Sultan Bayazid II sent a large Ottoman force of around 7,000 Akinji, led by Harsi Pasha and Sarayli Hasan, that crossed the Una and Sava rivers and broke into Croatia.
 The most affected areas were the countrysides of Jastrebarsko and Petrovina.
 Their army was split into 3 parts, each going its own course, with one continuing towards Carniola and Carinthia on 16 October.
 Matthias Gereb, who became the Ban of Croatia that year, was informed about the raid, but he lacked the forces to confront the Ottomans.
 Therefore, he started assembling an army with the Croatian nobles; Count Bernardin Frankopan, Ivan Frankopan Cetinski, Mihovil Frankopan Slunjski, Petar Zrinski, and ban deputy Gašpar Perušić all answering the call and were later joined by Despot of Serbia Vuk Grgurević and Blaise Magyar.
 A part of the Croatian cavalry was sent to track the Ottomans on distance and if an opportunity comes up to intercept them.

 On their way back the Ottoman armies merged into one, leading many captives which were slowing them down.
 Upon hearing of a large army trailing them, the Ottomans tried to evade a fight and reach the Bosnian Sanjak without confronting the enemies.
 As ban got bored with waiting, he marched off with his army, as he hoped to clash with the Ottomans when he encounters them.
 This turned out to be on the Una river crossing near Brod Zrinski (modern-day Novi Grad).

 At first, the Ottomans attempted to bribe some nobleman called Vuk to let them pass, but to no avail.
 Then they attempted negotiations with Croatian nobles to let them back - under conditions that they release Christian captives and pay 1 Forint for each Ottoman horseman.
 As these negotiations were ongoing, the Croatians noticed that Ottomans started killing the captives so talks escalated into a battle.

 Since there was no other crossing nearby, fighting started on dusk, 29 October.
 The battle was stopped by the nightfall, during which the Ottomans akinjis took position at the foot of a nearby hill.
 At the same time, they placed their captives on the hiltop.
 Fighting resumed on dawn next day and ended in a total defeat of Ottoman army.
 Around 2,000 Ottomans were imprisoned, while more than 1,000 fell on the battlefield.
 According to a report from King Matthias Corvinus, 10,000 Christian prisoners were liberated.
 The King sent a special letter of gratitude to Ban Matthias Geréb and the Croatian nobles and informed Pope Sixtus IV about the victory on 6 November.